A plain-language guide

 Should you panic?

 A test that's 99% accurate just said you have a rare disease.
-Here's the surprising โ€” and reassuring โ€” truth about what that really means.
+Here's the surprising β€” and genuinely reassuring β€” truth about what that number really means, and the one simple habit that keeps you from being fooled by it.

 See why not